-In this course the students will identify dental instruments used in various fields of dentistry.
-They will classify the instruments and identify the specialized dental procedures in pediatric dentistry, endodontics, periodontics, oral surgery, orthodontics and prosthodontics.
-They will also assess the role of the dental assistant in each of these procedures.
+In this course, students will distinguish the dental instruments used in various dentistry specialties.
+In turn, they will differentiate dental procedures in these specialties-pedodontics, endodontics, periodontics, oral surgery, orthodontics, and prosthodontics.
+Furthermore, they will assess the role of the dental assistant in each of these procedures.
 (Pre-requisites: DEAS 1101L, DEAS 1220, DEAS 1300, DEAS 1311L, DEAS 1420, DEAS 1421L, DEAS 1500, DEAS 1511L) (Co-requisite: DEAS 2611L, DEAS 2920, DEAS 2921L)

-DEAS 2611L: Instruments and Clinical Science II Lab.: 2 credits
+DEAS 2611L: Instruments and Clinical Science II Laboratory: 2 credits

-In this course the students will identify the equipment and instruments used to properly assist the dentist in performing various specialized clinical procedures in pediatric dentistry, endodontics, periodontics, oral surgery, orthodontics and prosthodontics.
+In this course, students will examine the equipment, materials, and instruments used in dental procedures according to the different dentistry specialties.
+They will prepare specialized dental procedure trays by selecting the required instruments and materials.
+They will apply the process for the transfer of instruments in the correct sequence according to the required clinical procedure.
 (Pre-requisites: DEAS 1011L, DEAS 1220, DEAS 1300, DEAS 1311L, DEAS 1420, DEAS 1421L, DEAS 1500, DEAS 1511L) (Co-requisite: DEAS 2600)